extpkg/extension-space-pi/README.md

 # SpacePi

+Protect your space base from unknown dangers in SpacePi's mysterious journey.

 # Todo:

 - [ ] overflows and shows scrollbars on windows
 - [x] non draggable
-- [ ] more space from sides or fix css